 12. Responsibility for Repairs and Maintenance

-The principles and procedures covering the responsibility for repairs and maintenance are set out in the Milton Keynes Council Local Guidance on the Scheme for Financing Schools.
+The principles and procedures covering the responsibility for repairs and maintenance are set out in the Milton Keynes Council School Managed Projects Guidance and Asset Management Planning Guides, both can be found on the Financial Regulations and Guidance page.